XBLDev/fccciRedevelopment/README.md

 Comment 22/11/2017, 3:14 pm:

-Try linking this repo with Jira, commit with issus ID to link commits with issue, generally the command is: git -m "ISSUE_NUMBER some normal comment"
+Try linking this repo with Jira, commit with issus ID to link commits with issue, generally the command is: git -m "ISSUE_NUMBER some normal comment".
+It looks like there's a delay between the commit and the linking of the commit and Jira issue.
+For the subtask of each issue it also generates an issue number, so the linking command is the same.

 Comment 15/11/2017, 7:57 pm: